 Treating vomiting in dogs

 The treatment for vomiting in dogs depends on the underlying cause of the vomiting.
-If your dog simply has an upset stomach from eating something he shouldn’t have – like something smelly he found out in the yard! – then your veterinarian may prescribe a medication for nausea to stop your dog from vomiting.
-In many cases, this is all that is needed to stop the vomiting and get your dog back to his usual tail wagging self again!
+If your dog simply has an upset stomach from eating something he shouldn’t have – like something smelly he found out in the yard – then your veterinarian may prescribe a medication for nausea to stop your dog from vomiting.
+In many cases, this is all that is needed to stop the vomiting and get your dog back to his usual mischief!

-If your dog’s vomiting is caused by a more severe issue, such as pancreatitis, then hospitalization may be necessary to provide your dog with more intensive care.
-Your veterinarian may prescribe treatments such as intravenous fluids (IV fluids), anti-nausea medications, antacids, antibiotics, appetite stimulants, and a bland diet while your pet is in the hospital.
+If your dog’s vomiting is caused by a more severe issue, such as pancreatitis, then they may need to stay in the veterinary hospital.
+This allows your vet to provide your dog with more intensive care, including treatments such as intravenous fluids (IV fluids), anti-nausea medications, antacids, antibiotics, appetite stimulants, and a bland diet.

 Although it can be scary to leave your pet in the hospital, quick and aggressive treatment can help your dog get better faster.
 When your pet is ready to go home, you may need to make some additional changes to his diet or daily routine to prevent the vomiting from recurring.
 Make sure to follow your veterinarian’s recommendations closely.